StackStorm/st2/docs/README.md

 ## Running from sources
 Install prerequisites.
 See Prerequisites in [main README.md](../Readme.md)

 From stanley root, run make.
-This creates virtualenv, installs all dependencies adn runs the tests.
+This creates virtualenv, installs all dependencies and runs the tests.

 	make all

-Activatge virtual environment, start and stop st2 services:
+Activate virtual environment, start and stop st2 services:

 	source virtualenv/bin/activate # Activates virtual environment
 	tools/lauchdev.sh start  # Launches all st2 services